 Prepaid plans and rates:

 After you decide on a plan, the process is very simple.
-Go to the store, request your plan, show proof of ID, take out your American SIM card, and insert the new Spanish one.
+Go to the store, request your plan, show proof of ID, take out your old SIM card, and insert the new Spanish one (or have them set up a Spanish eSIM).
 As long as your phone is unlocked, everything should load quickly and be functional within the hour.
 As a security measure, many SIM cards have a passcode you need to enter when turning on your phone.
 It will be given to you by your provider.
 Don’t forget it, and don’t lose it!
+Later on once you fulfill the requirements for an actual contract, you can very easily change your plan.

 How to Change Your Phone Number (Whatsapp)

-Step 3 (optional): Save Money – Get a Phone Contract
+Step 3: Save Money – Get a Phone Contract

 Before you get a phone contract, you first need to have the following: